bat-z/bat-z/README.md

 ⠀⠀ ⠀⠀ ⠀ ⠀⠀ <details>
 ⠀⠀⠀ ⠀ <summary> REMINDER </summary>

 ⠀⠀⠀⠀ ⠀ ⠀-- I don't comment on ata except with ⠀⠀ ⠀⠀some close friends.
 I mostly use VPN for safety lol.
 And if someone impersonating me made a comment on ata that isn't my friend, that is NOT me.
 Same with ppl copying my skins.
-I'm not worried of ppl copying me.
+I'm not worried of ppl copying me or their style are very familar as mine since i dont own them.
 I just worry about them using it in weird ways.

 ⠀⠀⠀⠀⠀ ⠀  ⠀I’m not going to unblock anyone.
 Please stop bothering my friends.
 My friends and I don’t owe you any explanation.